-- Respect: No-one is more important than anyone else; we expect all participants to be respectful of one another, recognizing that all volunteers are also participants; personal attacks are not acceptable in any Limmud context, especially within sessions at events.
+- Respect: No one is more important than anyone else; we expect all participants to be respectful of one another, recognizing that all volunteers are also participants; personal attacks are not acceptable in any Limmud context.

-- Religious Observance: Shabbat (from the Hebrew word meaning “Sabbath”) and kashrut (a set of Jewish dietary laws) are observed in all public areas; we recognize that in private areas, people will behave as they wish.
+- Religious Observance: Shabbat (from the Hebrew word meaning “Sabbath”) and kashrut (a set of Jewish dietary laws) are observed in public areas whenever possible; we recognize that in private areas, people will behave as they wish.
 Should participants wish to hold a prayer group, they may do so, providing they supply all resources and are responsible for the session or prayer group in its entirety.

 - Sustainability: We strive to invest in our community, achieve financial stability and minimize environmental impact.